The Grand Duchy of Luxembourg is located in the heart of Western Europe between Belgium, Germany and France.

 CANDIDATES ARE KINDLY INVITED TO SEND THEIR APPLICATIONS TO:

-As at 31st of October 2018, the employment situation was as follows:
+As of March 31, 2020, the employment situation was as follows:

 Employment conditions are attractive, and companies can therefore demand relatively high qualification levels.